Survivorship: During and After Treatment

 Can I give my pet my cancer?

-No. You cannot spread your cancer to your pet or anyone else.
+No. You can’t spread your cancer to your pet or anyone else.
 Cancer is not contagious.

 Will my cancer treatment harm my pet?

-The most common type of radiation therapy, external beam radiation, does not make you or your body fluids radioactive.
+Certain types of radiation require safety precautions for a short time.
+But the most common type, external beam radiation, doesn’t make you or your body fluids radioactive.
 So, there is no risk to your pets or anyone else.
-But certain types of radiation require safety precautions for a short time.
 Learn more about what safety precautions you should take depending on the type of radiation you get.

 Can I get sick from my pet?